 The French Open or the Roland-Garros as some may call it is the second of the four Grand Slam tennis tournaments.
-The French Open usually is played in late May each year, but the 2020 French Open will be played from September 20th to October 4th due to the Coronavirus pandemic which shut down most of the world.
+The French Open will likely be played in May next year, but it will depend on the situation with the pandemic.

-French Open odds for 2020 are available.
+French Open odds for 2021 aren't available at the moment.
 The odds are subject to change and we'll be sure to keep this page updated with the latest odds posted.
-This page was last updated on September 15, 2020:
+This page was last updated on October 13, 2020:

 The pandemic jumbled up the tennis season, and now the French Open will be played after the US Open and Wimbledon was cancelled for the first time since World War II.
 It was surprising that the French Open was rescheduled once Wimbledon decided to cancel.